How Leveraging AI Helps Optimize Safety and Security for Airports

 Automated FOD detection

 Foreign object debris (FOD) on airport runways is a well-known problem in the aviation industry.
 Tire parts, asphalt chunks, screws, and generally any object that appears on the runway may become extremely hazardous for an aircraft while it is taking off and landing.
 Foreign object debris on the airfield results in technical issues, workplace injuries, flight delays, and financial losses for the company.
-Damage caused by FOD amounts to nearly $13 billion annually for the aviation industry worldwide.
+Damage caused by FOD is difficult to calculate but it may cost the aviation industry between $ 4 billion and $ 13 billion annually for damaged equipment, flight delays, reduced productivity, litigation and other costs.
 Runways are manually inspected only a few times a day thus increasing the risk of FOD damage for aircraft.
 Intelligent video solutions like Scylla can help address this issue by providing constant automatic monitoring of runways in all weather conditions and detecting multiple FODs on an airfield.
 This can significantly increase the safety and efficiency of surface management operations, prevent runway closures and decrease runway downtime.

 Improve operational efficiency